gpstar81/GPStar-proton-pack/README.md

 Special thanks to Michael Klodzinksi for graciously allowing us to include his version of [Savin' The Day](https://www.youtube.com/watch?v=shJslMSAxE0) as a bundled music file to demo your awesome proton pack mods!
 Check out his other works at [michaelk.net](https://michaelk.net).

 ## Table of Contents

+*"Ray, pretend for a moment that I don't know anything about metallurgy, engineering, or physics, and just tell me what the hell is going on." -Dr. Venkman*

+That's alright, this will help you study.
+Below you will find the various guides to build out your new electronic brains, and maybe find some cool new features to implement as part of the addendums.

 ### Build Guides